SolarOrbiterWorkshop/solo8_tutorials/README.md

 *NOTE*:  For the **EUI**, **Metis**,  **PHI** and  **Solo-HI** tutorials accompanying data will need to be downloaded to run the tutorial notebooks.
 The links to download these data are within the README files in the instrument directories.

+## JHelioviewer tutorial

+JHelioviewer can be downloaded from here: https://www.jhelioviewer.org/

+The movies and he JHelioviewer states that were shown in this tutorial can be accessed here:
+ * ftp://omaftp.oma.be/dist/astro/Verbeeck.F/JHelioviewer movies/
+ * ftp://omaftp.oma.be/dist/astro/Verbeeck.F/JHelioviewer states/

 Run the notebooks
 =================